dedmari/fintech-mlops/README.md

 ## Create a storage class (if not already) for Trident
 This storage class will be used to create Persistent Volume Claims (PVCs) and store persistent data.
 Lets use the underneath yaml fie to create storage class.
+The simplest storage class to start with is one based on the `sample-input/storage-class-csi.yaml.templ` file that comes with the installer, replacing `__BACKEND_TYPE__` with the storage driver name.

+    $kubectl create -f sample-input/storage-class-basic-csi.yaml

 Copy  and store it as mlops_sc.yaml
  - create storage class